 Texas Geography Student Research Symposium(TxGSRS)

-Welcome to the 13th Annual Texas Geography Student Research Symposium (TxGSRS) website.
-This year's symposium with be in conjunction with our colloquium series.
+Welcome to the 14th Annual Texas Geography Student Research Symposium (TxGSRS) website.

-The Department of Geography at Texas State University will host the TxGSRS on March 8, 2019.
+The Department of Geography at Texas State University will host the TxGSRS on during the month of March 2020 (date to be determined).
 The TxGSRS is a free student-led professional one-day conference designed to celebrate and encourage geography students, both graduate and undergraduate, to conduct high quality research.
 The event provides a forum for graduate and undergraduate students to share their research interests with peers and faculty and to cultivate broader and stronger community within the diverse discipline of Geography.